 Cost segregation is a tax savings tool allowing companies and individuals who have constructed, purchased, or remodeled business property to increase cash flow by accelerating depreciation deductions and deferring federal and state income taxes.

 Many areas implement economic development incentives to promote growth.
 Governments use these tactics to attract new companies, retain existing companies, and create new jobs.
 Identifying location incentives can be beneficial when aligned with company goals.

-Determine the right tax structure
+Determine the optimal tax structure for your business

 C corporations in the U.S. permit unlimited classes of capital stock and restrict ownership to U.S. individuals.
 Profits are taxed at the corporate level and shareholders pay taxes on dividends, unless exempt.
 Corporations incorporated in the U.S. are subject to taxes on their worldwide income.
 The U.S. taxes at graduated rates and corporations are generally required to pay tax quarterly.